-At the start of any field project, the Chief Scientist and/or Chief Engineer will conduct a field safety meeting with all personnel involved in field work.
 After completion of the field safety meeting, personnel shall acknowledge that they were present for the briefing and agree to comply with all safety procedures.
-A Field Safety Survey and Acknowledgement Form [UTNHERI.SS2016] will be signed by all personnel in attendance and a copy maintained by the Chief Scientist and/or Chief Engineer.
+A Tailgate Safety Meeting Form [UTNHERI.TM2020] will be signed by all personnel in attendance and a copy maintained by the Chief Scientist and/or Chief Engineer for the duration of project operations.

 During field operations the Chief Scientist and/or Chief Engineer will conduct a daily "tailgate meeting" safety briefing with all personnel involved in field work.
 New safety precautions and recommendations will be addressed at this time; all personnel should provide feedback, recommendations and address any concerns or questions they may have.
-A Tailgate Safety Meeting Form [UTNHERI.TM2016] will be signed by all personnel in attendance and a copy maintained by the Chief Scientist and/or Chief Engineer.
+A Tailgate Safety Meeting Form [UTNHERI.TM2020] will be signed by all personnel in attendance and a copy maintained by the Chief Scientist and/or Chief Engineer for the duration of project operations.